Ante Gotovina: After release

 After the generals' release, the Croatian government dispatched the governmental Bombardier Challenger 600 plane along with the Minister of Defence, Ante Kotromanović, and the Minister of Veterans' Affairs, Predrag Matić, to bring Gotovina and Markač to Croatia.
 In Zagreb, they were greeted by Prime Minister Zoran Milanović and the Speaker of Parliament Josip Leko.
 Around 100,000 people heard them speak at the Ban Jelačić Square, after which Cardinal Josip Bozanić held a mass for them at the Zagreb Cathedral.
 The two generals were then received by the President at the Presidential Palace where Gotovina said that the "Homeland War is now clean, it belongs to our history, it is a basis on which we build our future."

 Matić said that Gotovina and Markač are amongst the candidates for a new highest Croatian decoration.

 On 19 November 2012, the Belgrade-based tabloid Kurir ran an interview with Gotovina, who urged Serbs displaced after Operation Storm to return to Croatia.

 On 23 November 2012, Gotovina became an honorary citizen of Split and the next day he became an honorary citizen of Zadar.
 On 2 December he was named honorary citizen of Osijek along with Markač.

 In November 2012, Serbia's government requested that the ICTY transfer the evidence against both generals to them for their own investigation.
 In January 2013, Serbia's War Crimes Prosecutor Vladimir Vukčević said that the acquittal was final and a review of the case was impossible.

 On 7 January 2014, it was announced that Gotovina had filed a lawsuit against the U.S. Department of Treasury to lift economic sanctions imposed against him, which had been in place for more than a decade, listing Gotovina as a Specially Designated National in 2003, subject to economic sanctions.
 On 6 February, the Federal Register announced Gotovina's removal from the list.

-In 2019, The General, a biographical film about life of Ante Gotovina based on Nenad Ivanković's book Warrior-Adventurer and General (A Biography) was released.
-It was directed by legendary director Antun Vrdoljak and starred Goran Višnjić as Gotovina.
+In 2019, The General, a biographical film about Gotovina's life based on Nenad Ivanković's book Warrior-Adventurer and General (A Biography) was released.
+It was directed by Antun Vrdoljak and starred Goran Višnjić as Gotovina.